Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Case Study: The Cubic B-Spline Binomial Filter Bank

 \section{Case Study: The Cubic B-Spline Binomial Filter Bank}

-CDF(7,5) is a biorthogonal wavelet filter bank constructed by Cohen, Daubechies, and Feauveau using spectral factorization \cite[\S 6.A]{CohenDaubFeau92}, \cite[\S 8.3.4]{Daub92}; the analog synthesis scaling function and mother wavelet generate cubic B-spline functions.
-Reverting to the Z-transform notation ($\zeta\leftarrow z^{-1}$) common in digital signal processing, the (noncausal) 5-tap/7-tap lowpass and highpass synthesis filters are
+CDF(7,5) is a biorthogonal wavelet filter bank constructed by Cohen, Daubechies, and Feauveau \cite[\S 6.A]{CohenDaubFeau92}, \cite[\S 8.3.4]{Daub92}; the analog synthesis scaling function and mother wavelet generate cubic B-splines.
+Reverting to Z-transform notation ($\zeta\leftarrow z^{-1}$), the noncausal synthesis filters are

-In~\cite[\S 7.8]{DaubSwel98} the unimodular polyphase-with-advance synthesis matrix was factored into linear phase lifting steps using the EEA in column~0.
-The corresponding linear phase WS group lifting factorization~\cite{Bris:10:GLS-I,Bris:10b:GLS-II} of the unimodular analysis bank is
+Daubechies and Sweldens~\cite[\S 7.8]{DaubSwel98} factored the unimodular PWA synthesis matrix $\mathbf{P}(z)$ into linear phase lifting steps using the Laurent polynomial EEA.
+The corresponding PWA analysis matrix $\mathbf{A}(z)$ and its factorization are